North Watford: Railway stations

 North Watford is served by Watford North railway station, a small halt on the suburban St Albans Branch Line between St Albans Abbey and Watford.
 The station was originally opened in 1910 as Callowland station, and was renamed Watford North in 1927.
 West Midlands Trains operates a local train service on this route today, operating as London Northwestern Railway.

 The North Watford area is also served at its southern end by Watford Junction railway station, which provides local and InterCity rail links on the West Coast Main Line including a frequent service into London Euston.
 Mainline train services are operated by Avanti West Coast and West Midlands Trains.
 The station is also served by London Overground services on the Watford DC Line and Southern services on the cross-London route to Clapham Junction and East Croydon.
 London Underground Metropolitan line services are due to commence operation out of Watford Junction in 2018/9.
-It has also been proposed that the Crossrail line could be extended via Watford Junction in future.
+In 2014, it was proposed that the Crossrail project could build a future line via Watford Junction.